Acidification Forecasts

 Quick SummaryAcidification occurs when the amount of CO2 dissolved in the water changes, thus changing the water pH.
 Acidification of estuaries and the coastal ocean can have detrimental effects on shellfish, such as oysters, by impacting their growth and survival.
 The impacts of acidification may be more prominent in lower salinity waters, particularly those impacted by eutrophication.
 Eutrophication leads to excessive growth of algae and a corresponding increase in respiration (decay of the algae).
 The increased respiration decreases the pH through the production of CO2.
 This means the Chesapeake Bay may be especially vulnerable to acidification.
 Water CO2 concentrations are also increasing globally as the concentration of CO2 in the atmosphere increases, resulting in a global-scale decrease in pH. |

-Click on the headings below to see Nowcast, Forecast, and Trend line plots and maps.
+Click on the headings below to see Nowcast, Forecast, Trend, and difference from the long-term average line plots and maps.
 One set of maps shows the entire Chesapeake Bay and a second set focuses on the James, York, and Rappahannock Rivers.

 Alkalinity - Bottom Maps |